toluwalojurotimiayeni/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-Write a function that returns the number of keys in a dictionary
+Write a function that prints a dictionary by ordered keys